Mohanram007/Mohanram007/README.md

 ### Hi there, I'm [Mohan ram]() 👋

-I am a third year Machine Learning Ph.D. candidate at [Federation University](https://federation.edu.au), Australia.
-Apart from that I am seasonal ML developer that loves writing articles (on Machine Learning, Data Science, Productivity and PhD Tips) and contributing to open source.
+I am second year of saveetha school of Engineering in  AI&DS in thadalam.
+I am full stack developer loved in making websites and application .I am productive in my works at all times I loved in coding in Hackerrank and other websites

 **My Reseach Interest**:
 - Outlying Aspect Mining